supersu097/mycrawler/README.md

 - Python3

 ## Prerequisite
-Execute the command below to solve the dependency:
+- Execute the command below to solve the dependency:
 `sudo pip3 install -r requirement.txt`

+- For normally invoking phantomjs, you have to check if you have installed below pkg already,
+`sudo apt-get install libfontconfig1`

 ## Configuration